 Some Common reasons behind overhead crane failure

 - Another common hazard that takes place is an electrical failure.
-Most of the accidents take place due to the metal surface coming in contact with the electricity, which causes a threat to the workers working in that area and leads to other injuries as well.
+Most of the accidents take place due to the metal surface coming into contact with the electricity, which causes a threat to the workers working in that area and leads to other injuries as well.

 - Another risk involved is the use of secondary and primary brakes.
-In case of power failure, the cranes have primary and secondary brakes.
+In cases of power failure, the cranes have primary and secondary brakes.
 If the brakes fail, then it might lead to severe injuries and accidents.

 With so many risks and hazards attached to an overhead crane, it is essential that preventive measures be taken to prevent overhead crane failures and ensure the safety of the workers at the workplace.
 Let’s now discuss certain overhead crane operation safety tips to reduce the risk of overhead crane failure.

 - Common Uses Of The 1 Ton Overhead Crane

 - How Do The Counterweights On Tower Cranes Work?

 Prevention of overhead crane failure

 - It is important that the cranes be thoroughly inspected by the technicians in compliance with CMAA specifications.
 Excellent quality and standard equipment must be used for inspection.
 It should also be observed that cranes should not be overloaded or exceed their capacity.
 Therefore, checks must be done at regular intervals, and adequate tracking of the issues and problems that might be encountered must be done.